AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment-latest-fp.md

 Once you have set up a display, you must assign a channel to a display to view your content.

-This page shows assigning a channel to your display, understand channel properties, and day-parting.
+This page shows assigning a channel to your display, understand channel properties, and DayParting.

 >[!NOTE]
 >You can assign multiple channels to a display.